 How long does Aszú age?

-Properly made 5 or 6 Puttonyos Aszú will age for fifty years or more; we have drunk bottles from the 1970s that were still fresh and mineral.
+Properly made Tokaji Aszú will age for fifty years or more; well-documented bottles from the 1970s and earlier can still drink as fresh and mineral as the day they were bottled.
 Dry Furmint typically drinks best within ten to fifteen years of vintage.

 Can I find Tokaj easily in the US?